Oliva faba

 Oliva faba is a species of sea snail, a marine gastropod mollusk in the family Olividae, the olives.

 Description

-The length of the shell varies between 15 mm and 39mm.
+Typically, the shell is elongated and slender, with straight sides.
+The length of the shell varies between 15 mm and 39 mm.
+It is normally green or yellow, overlaid with purple-brown zigzags and triangular markings, often merging into a dense reticulated pattern.